paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 string stringInContext = fiber.Context<string>("name here");
 ```

-If a new context replaces the old, the former is disposed of first.
+If a new context replaces the old, the former suffers disposal.

 ### Creating a Worker
 The only situation I can think of that you may need to resort to writing a new low-level Worker instance would be if you wanted to implement efficient polling, The example below is for `SkipFrames`, but `WaitFor(seconds)` uses a similar approach.
 The requesting fiber is in a new queue unique to this worker type, inserted in sorted order.
 Each update needs only to check and process items that are ready to run again.